pkivolowitz/asm_book/projects/snow/README.md

 To draw a particle, `Move()` to its location then print a "\*" all without emitting a new line.
-Before printing the "\*", check to ensure both the `line` and `column` are within the boundaries of the default terminal window (i.e. line betweeb 1  and 24 and also column between 1 and 80).
+Before printing the "\*", check to ensure both the `line` and `column` are within the boundaries of the default terminal window (i.e. line between 1  and 24 and also column between 1 and 80).
 If the particle's position is outside this range, don't print anything.